gold-lab/ExInAtor2/README.md

 -f <--fasta_file>: FASTA file of the human genome

--g <--gtf_file>: Path to GTF containing lncRNAs
+-g <--gtf_file>: Path to Gencode GTF containing information only on long non-coding RNAs.

--t <--true_set>: Path to true set of cancer-driver lncRNAs (in this case from the CLC)
+-t <--true_set>: Path to true set of cancer-driver lncRNAs (in this case from the [CLC](https://academic.oup.com/narcancer/article/3/2/zcab013/6225859))

 -k <--kmers_file>: Txt file containing all the possible trinucleotides.

 -z <--chr_sizes>: Two column file with name and lengh of the chromosomes.
 These lengths have to match the ones in the FASTA file indicated previously

--y <--chr_sizes_long>: Two column file with name, start and end of the chromosomes.
+-y <--chr_sizes_long>: Three column file with name, start and end of the chromosomes.
 These lengths have to match the ones in the FASTA file indicated previously

--w <--whole_genome>: Path to whole genome GTF
+-w <--whole_genome>: Path to Gencode GTF containing information about all genes in the genome.

-<u> Optional arguments: </u>
+*Optional arguments:*

--b <--background_size>: the extension length of the background region that includes all introns
+-b <--background_size>: The extension length of the background region that includes all introns

 -s <--simulations>: Number of iterations to perform simulations, 10000 recommended

 -c <--cores>: Number of cores in the computer to use for the simulations

--r <--reg_regions>:

 -e <--exc_regions>: BED file with regions from the genome to ignore (such as those with low mappability, high repetitive sequences, etc)

 <b> For functional impact: </b>

-<u> Mandatory arguments: </u>
+*Mandatory arguments:*

 -m <--mutations>: Input file with mutations (SNVs) in BED format